 Case 1.
-Receiving the regular order
+Receiving a regular order

 To place an order on Digifabster, the user will need to follow these steps: